balanced-dev/yuzu-docs/docs/delivery/umbraco/forms.md

 ```

-?> In manual mappings like this its important to send the _ref property as above this will define the block rendered.
+?> In manual mappings like this its important to send the _ref property, this will define which block is rendered.

 #### Adding a Postprocessor